 How to Make This Spicy Red Lentil Soup Recipe

-- Step 1: Sauté the Vegetables: In a large pot over medium heat, warm the olive oil.
+- Sauté the Vegetables: In a large pot over medium heat, warm the olive oil.
 Add the onion, celery, carrots, and garlic, and sauté until soft and translucent, about 8-10 minutes.

-- Step 2: Add the Spices: Stir in curry powder, ground cumin, and cayenne pepper, cooking for about 1 minute until fragrant.
+- Add the Spices: Stir in curry powder, ground cumin, and cayenne pepper, cooking for about 1 minute until fragrant.

 Expert Tips

-- Blending for Creaminess: For an extra creamy texture, use an immersion blender to partially blend the soup.
-Alternatively, blend half the soup in a regular blender and return to the pot.
+- Blending for creaminess: For an extra creamy texture, use an immersion blender after cooking to partially blend the soup.
+Or, blend half the soup in a regular blender and return to the pot.
+Careful not to splash yourself with the hot soup.

 Common Questions